The thickened muscle creates a partial blockage (obstruction) that interferes with the passage of stomach contents into the small intestine.

 Typically the problem is corrected by fluids given by vein (intravenously) and by minor surgery.

 Infants with pyloric stenosis are hungry and feed well but vomit forcefully (projectile vomiting) shortly after eating.
 Some infants vomit so much that they become dehydrated and undernourished.
-Until dehydration is severe, or infants become significantly undernourished, they otherwise appear well, unlike those with vomiting caused by other disorders.
-After several days, infants become progressively dehydrated and lose weight.
+Until dehydration is severe, or infants become significantly undernourished, they otherwise appear well.
+After several days to weeks, infants become progressively dehydrated and lose weight.
 Some infants have a yellowish discoloration of the skin and the whites of the eyes (jaundice) at this point.

 The doctor may be able to feel a small lump (about the size of an olive) in the infant’s abdomen (the enlarged pylorus).
-Most commonly, the doctor does abdominal ultrasonography to confirm the diagnosis.
+Occasionally, if the infant is observed after feeding and before forcefully vomiting, a wavelike contraction across the abdomen called a peristaltic wave can be seen.
+Most commonly, however, the doctor does abdominal ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs ( see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and... read more to confirm the diagnosis.